 Hercules Brabazon Brabazon

-He was an English watercolorist, the son of landed gentry who inherited the family estates.
-Brabazon lived in Sussex but traveled annually to the Continent, especially to the Alps and the Mediterranean.
-He also visited Africa, India and the Middle East in the 1860s and 1870s, producing many landscapes on his travels, e.g. Street in Cairo (London, V&A).
+He was the son of landed gentry who inherited the family estates.
+Lived in Sussex but traveled annually to the Continent, especially to the Alps and the Mediterranean.
+He visited Africa, India and the Middle East in the 1860s and 1870s, producing many watercolour landscapes and sketches on his travels.
 He was largely self-taught and his stye is closely related to that of David Cox and influenced by Turner and Whistler.
-John Singer Sargent greatly admired his work and championed his one-man exhibition at the Goupil Gallery in 1892, where Brabazon held several more shows.
-McLure Hamilton described him as 'that clever artist who knew how to breath on paper in puffs of coloured smoke the most charming skies and lakes, and mountains and Venetian palaces".
+John Singer Sargent greatly admired his work and championed his one-man exhibition at the Goupil Gallery in London in 1892, where Brabazon held several more shows.
+John McLure Hamilton described him as 'that clever artist who knew how to breath on paper in puffs of coloured smoke the most charming skies and lakes, and mountains and Venetian palaces".